mxenabled/react-native-widget-sdk/CONTRIBUTING.md

 ### Publishing to npm

-You will need permission to publish to the [mxenabled](https://www.npmjs.com/org/mxenabled) organization in npm before you can publish this package.
+You will need permission to publish to the [mxenabled][mxenabled_npm_org] organization in npm before you can publish this package. **Before you publish**, make sure to update CHANGELOG.md.
 Once you are able to publish, log into npm with `npm login` then run `npm publish` to publish.
 Running `npm publish` will automatically execute `npm run build:dist` for you, so there is no need to do that manually.

+[mxenabled_npm_org]: https://www.npmjs.com/org/mxenabled "mxenabled npm organization"